vgari001/template-lab-01-intro-to-sct/README.md

 Save and exit the file, then run `source .bashrc`.
 Now when you can use `la`!
 Notice that this alias doesn't replace `ls -al`; you can still use the original form if you so choose.

-For students with Linux and macOS machines: try making an alias in your local machine's `bashrc` file for logging into hammer.
+For students with Linux and macOS machines: try making an alias in your local machine's `.bashrc` file for logging into hammer.
 Something like this will work:

 ```
 alias hammer="ssh <your_CS_username>@hammer.cs.ucr.edu"